 - Arm and leg weakness

-- 2013, Prince George's County, Maryland: $9,500,000 Verdict: A two-week-old female is seen in the ER, and the nurse fails to report her abnormal blood culture results to the physician on duty or send them to her primary care provider.
-The infant then develops left hemiplegic cerebral palsy, a brain injury associated with mental retardation with speech deficits, and a seizure disorder as a result of the delay in diagnosing her sepsis and meningitis.
+- 2013, Prince George’s County: $9,500,000 Verdict: A two-week-old female is seen in the ER, and the nurse fails to report her abnormal blood culture results to the physician on duty or send them to her primary care provider.
+The infant then develops left hemiplegic cerebral palsy, a brain injury associated with mental retardation with speech deficits, and a seizure disorder due to the delay in diagnosing her sepsis and meningitis.
 A jury agrees and awards $9,500,000.

-- 2013, Anne Arundel County: $8,344,514 Verdict: A 42-year old female is undergoing endoscopy and colonoscopy.
+- 2013, Anne Arundel County: $8,344,514 Verdict: A 42-year-old female is undergoing endoscopy and colonoscopy.
 She goes into respiratory and cardiorespiratory arrest due to her colon rupturing, and she develops cerebral hypoxic-ischemic and a severe anoxic brain injury, resulting in her death two weeks later.
-The jury finds the doctor in breach of the standard of care, and the proximate cause of her death, resulting in a verdict of $8,344,514.
+The jury finds the doctor in breach of the standard of care, and the proximate cause of her death, resulting in a jury payout of $8,344,514.

 - 2012, Baltimore City: $21,000,000 Verdict: A woman is giving birth to her daughter at Harbor Hospital when the doctor fails to exercise a reasonable degree of care and skill during the birth.
 As a result, the baby suffers spastic cerebral palsy, reduced cognitive and mental capabilities, hypoxia, and other conditions.
 The plaintiff argues that the doctor failed to recognize and treat the child and mother’s serious conditions, which led to the severity of the child’s status.
 The defendant attempts to argue that they applied the applicable standard of care.
 But the jury agrees with the plaintiff, awarding $21,000,000.